jdevx/GitUtils/README.md

     git commit -m "<a good commit message>"

+Push a local branch up to Github:

+    git push origin <branch name>

 Switch to a new branch:

     git checkout <branch name>

-Create a new branch (feature branch):

-    git checkout -b <branch name>

-Retrieve latest changes from master:
-Checkout master branch, then run the  following command

-    git pull origin master

-Push a local branch up to Github:

-    git push origin <branch name>

 Delete a branch: